opencobra/memote/docs/understanding_reports.rst

 slightly from the descriptions above.
 Expanding the title row reveals only the description, while rows of the individual parameters reveal the text fields.

+In the history report, instead of text fields scatterplots show how the respective metrics developed over the commit history for each branch of a repository.
+By clicking an entry in the legend, it is possible to toggle its visibility in the plot.

 Interpretation
 ==============